June 6, 2019

 Over the years, you’ve probably heard “content is king” echoed repeatedly at marketing conferences.
 In many cases, this boils down to digital marketers placing emphasis on email address and data collection rather than built-in audiences.

 And there we have it.
 Publishers have something that many digital marketers neglected to foster all along—loyal audiences, and a treasure trove of relevant, well-written, and unique content that piques their interests.

-As consumers clamor for privacy, marketers that have gone all-in on exchanging content for email addresses and tracking data will need a plan B. And you, the publisher, already have the audience they desire.
+As consumers clamor for privacy, marketers that have gone all-in on exchanging content for email addresses and tracking data will require a “plan B” as the goalposts change.
+And you, the publisher, already have the audience they desire.
 Use this upper hand wisely as negotiate your future ad sales and sponsorships, and you’ll have the opportunity to grow while many digital marketers will be forced to rethink their business strategies.

 Why Would Brands and App Developers Use Apple’s Sign-In Feature?

 Simply put, Apple is forcing adoption of its “Sign In With Apple” feature via its App Store.
 Apps within the App Store that use Google or Facebook SSO will be required to carry Apple’s version, too.
 This method of forced adoption guarantees that Apple SSO will be prevalent across many apps and high-profile websites sooner rather than later.